Software programs for CNC machining can be a costly affair.

 However, to use the G-code, you will have to use OpenBuilds CONTROL, which is a free software program to send G-code.

-On the support end, the huge community of users have a solution to all of your problems and are prompt in guiding you through troubleshooting.
+On the support end, the huge community of users has a solution to all of your problems and is prompt in guiding you through troubleshooting.

 It is a simple and easy-to-use software best suited for hobbyists looking for free software to use with their CNC machines.